zchyde/brooklinebooksmith.com/_drafts/book-bento-care-packages-for-the-soul.md

 Chevalier's new novel showcases her talent for immersing readers in a gorgeous landscape.&nbsp;

-At the Edge of the Orchard illuminates the lives of a dysfunctional farming family in the Midwest and also the high stakes of the California Gold Rush.&nbsp;
+At the Edge of the Orchard illuminates the lives of a dysfunctional farming family in the Midwest and also the high stakes of the California Gold Rush.

+---

 ![](/uploads/versions/_mg_0122---x----2432-2471x---.jpg)